-The Environmental Center is accepting applications for Summer 2014 and 2014-15 Academic Year openings.
-Some positions are being filled now, and some positions will be filled in August.
+The Environmental Center is accepting applications for the 2014-15 Academic Year openings.
+Priority is given to applications received by August 5, 2014.
 See details below under Current Openings.

 Students are the heart and soul of the Environmental Center, creating a sustainable University of Colorado Boulder campus and making a positive impact on the community.
 E-Center student-led programs and projects have pioneered sustainable improvements that other universities and communities are emulating.

 Diversity: Diversity and broader social justice initiatives are key components of sustainability.
-The Environmental Center strives for diversity, inclusivity, and social justice in our staff, programs and activities.
+The Environmental Center strives to create programs, activities and an organizational culture that embrace diversity, inclusivity, and social justice.
 Applications are sought from underrepresented students at CU: low-income students, students of color, first-generation students, students with disabilities, LGBTQI students, and non-traditional students.
 Undergraduate and graduate students from a variety of majors such as (but not limited to) engineering, business, communication, political science, architecture, biology, education, and environmental studies work with the CU Environmental Center.

 Academic Year Openings: Positions for the academic year are filled in August of each year, with few openings at other times.
 Applications are accepted year round with interviews held at the start of the Fall semester.
 Students are hired for the full Fall to Spring academic year, with work commitment varying from 5 - 20 hours per week depending on position.
 All students who are interviewed each August will be asked to hold the date of a required-attendance staff work retreat in late September in case they are hired.
 Openings at other times: A few positions sometimes become available during the school year and are posted and filled quickly.
 Summer positions are usually filled in May.
 Current openings are posted below.

 Students can apply for a semester-long for-credit internship or independent study project with the Environmental Center.
 Internships are available on a limited basis, depending on the priorities and projects of the current semester and skills and interests of applicants.
-Internship credit must be approved through your academic major department.
+Academic credit for an internsihp must be facilitated and approved by your academic major department.

 Complete the online application as if you were applying for employment, and select "non-paid for-credit internship" as the position you are applying for.
-You may apply for an internship or paid position at the same time using the same application form.
+You may complete a single application form to be considered for internships or paid positions.

 INTERVIEWING AND HIRING **IN AUGUST**